David Rall: Retirement

 In 1990, Rall retired from the NIEHS but remained extremely active in the environmental health arena.
 He chaired the IPCS and held a variety of other positions including foreign secretary of the IOM, board member of the Environmental Defense Fund, chairman of the Scientific Advisory Council of the Hawaii Heptachlor Research and Education Foundation, and member of the Board of Scientific Counselors of the National Institute for Occupational Safety and Health.
 Following his retirement, he chaired the program of chemical safety for the World Health Organization, served as foreign secretary of the Institute of Medicine at the National Academy of Sciences and was a board member of the Environmental Defense Fund.
 Rall also was a scientific counselor at the National Institute for Occupational Safety and Health.
 The American Public Health Association established a permanent honor in recognition of Rall's life and work: the David P. Rall Award for Advocacy.
 The David P. Rall Building, the main edifice on the NIEHS's Research Triangle Park campus, was dedicated to his memory in 2000.

-Rall died in Bordeaux, France as a result of injuries suffered in an automobile accident.
+Rall died in Bordeaux, France as a result of injuries sustained in an automobile accident.